Mosquito Spray Treatment vs. Mosquito Traps

 - They can last for years.

 - They require minimal work on your part to stay at peak performance.
-You will need to replace the propane tank, purchase a net as well as cartridge and attractant every 21 days or so.
+You will need to replace the propane tank, purchase a net as well as attractant every 21 days or so.
 Other than these simple tasks, your mosquito magnet can keep running unobtrusively in the background.

 - They start to work right away.
 Just set up your Mosquito Magnet® mosquito traps 30 or 40 feet away from you and your family or guests and start enjoying the peace of mind that comes with knowing your mosquito population is being reduced.
 Within 4 weeks, the reproductive cycle will be disrupted and you may see noticeable results.